nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 ### Parameterizing the tests

 Adding tests to or subtracting tests from the code in "01_Fast-Sin" was already getting tedious, and with many more functions to add, I decided to first refactor `main` to make that easier.
-I wanted to make two major changes: (1) Put the variables that hold the profiling information for each function (e.g. absoluteError_avg, executionTime_ns_sum, etc) into a struct for each function being tested (so that I don't need to keep changing the input parameters to `printResults` every time I change which functions are being tested) and (2) Put a pointer to the functions being tested into that struct so that the profiling code (which doesn't change) can be put in one spot and simply called multiple times with function pointers for each of the functions being tested.
+I wanted to make two major changes: (1) Put the variables that hold the profiling information for each function (e.g. `absoluteError_avg`, `executionTime_ns_sum`, etc) into a struct for each function being tested (so that I don't need to keep changing the input parameters to `printResults` every time I change which functions are being tested) and (2) Put a pointer to the functions being tested into that struct so that the profiling code (which doesn't change) can be put in one spot and simply called multiple times with function pointers for each of the functions being tested.

-To accomplish #1, I created a struct in `main.h` called `sinLUT_implementation_t` that included a `const char *` for the function name and several variables of type `double` to hold the various pieces of profiling information.
+To accomplish (1), I created a struct in `main.h` called `sinLUT_implementation_t` that included a `const char *` for the function name and several variables of type `double` to hold the various pieces of profiling information.
 Eventually, I could create different instances of `sinLUT_implementation_t` for each function being tested and then simply pass this array to `printResults` (which I renamed `printResults_CUT`).
 I used an empty struct (`{0}`) to signal the end of the array.
 ```
 typedef struct sinLUT_implementation_t
 {